cloudaware/compliance-policies/ce/ca/azure/sql-database/disable-database-allows-ingress-from-any-ip-rule/description.md

 1. Go to `SQL servers`.
 2. For each SQL server.
-3. Click on `Networking`.
+3. Under `Security`, click `Networking`.
-4. Ensure that `Allow Azure services and resources to access this server` is `Unchecked`.
+4. Ensure that `Allow Azure services and resources to access this server` is unchecked.
 5. Ensure that no firewall rule exists with:
     - Start IP of `0.0.0.0`.
     - or other combinations which allows access to wider public IP ranges.